Postdoctoral Fellow in International and Public Affairs

 Areas of Interest: Transnational history, carceral studies, international legal and political thought, comparative colonialism and anticolonialism, social movements, racism and antiracism, policing and prisons, state violence, inequality, archives, public memory, new media.

-Benjamin Weber is a transnational US Historian, specializing in African American History, Latin America, and Carceral Studies.
+Benjamin Weber is an interdisciplinary scholar of African American History, Carceral Studies, and International Legal and Political Thought.
 He received his PhD from Harvard University in 2017, and served as ACLS Mellon Public Fellow in New Orleans.
-He is at work on his first book, a history of incarceration and American empire, under contract with The New Press.
+He is at work on his first book, a history of race, incarceration, and empire, under contract with The New Press.

-Benjamin has been recognized for his teaching and new media work, including being named the National Council for the Social Studies (NCSS) Outstanding Teacher of the Year for the United States, and winning and Omni Gold Award for the Calderwood US History Series produced by WGBH Boston for PBS Learning Media.
-He has worked as a Senior Associate at the Vera Institute of Justice and as a public high school teacher in Los Angeles.
+Ben has been recognized for his teaching and new media work, including being named the National Council for the Social Studies (NCSS) Outstanding Teacher of the Year for the United States, and winning and Omni Gold Award for the Calderwood US History Series produced by WGBH Boston for PBS Learning Media.
+He has worked as a Senior Associate at the Vera Institute of Justice and Alternate ROOTS, and as a public high school teacher in Los Angeles.

 Benjamin D. Weber, American Purgatory: Race, Empire, and the Carceral State, The New Press (under contract), 2021